How can I effectively teach self-advocacy skills to secondary students with developmental cognitive disabilities?: curriculum design

 This capstone examined transition skills and transition planning for secondary students with mild developmental cognitive disabilities (DCD) with the goal of designing a scope and sequence for teaching daily living skills.
 The research into the history of transition planning, what defines the developmentally cognitively disabled student, ineffective and effective curriculum led to a revision of the original question.
 The literature suggested that the most important skill for a rewarding and successful adult life for DCD students was self-advocacy.
 The new focus of this project was to answer the question of how to effectively teach self-advocacy skills at the high school level.
 The results of the research led to the development of a self-advocacy curriculum aimed at secondary DCD students.
 Self-advocacy was broken down into three major components (self-determination, identifying choices and making good decisions, understanding the Individual Education Plan) and lesson plans were created for each.
 The end product of a self-advocacy curriculum contains the following: lesson plans, student worksheets and handouts, a student booklet for facilitating an IEP meeting, checklists for teachers, students and parents, and a list of possible resources available in the community.

 Johnson, Kristen Kay, "How can I effectively teach self-advocacy skills to secondary students with developmental cognitive disabilities?: curriculum design" (2006).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 1736.